UK ramps up vaccine rollout, targets every adult by autumn

 Officials are hoping a speedy mass vaccination rollout will help get Britain back to normal life soon.
 The country entered a third national lockdown in the beginning of January, which closed all nonessential shops, schools, colleges and universities for at least six weeks.

-Britain authorized the vaccine made by Moderna this week, making it the third to be licensed for use in the country.
-The U.K. has so far inoculated about 1.5 million people with the Pfizer-BioNTech and Oxford University-AstraZeneca vaccines.
+On Friday, Britain authorized the vaccine made by Moderna, making it the third to be licensed for use in the country.
+The U.K. has so far inoculated about 1.5 million people with the Pfizer-BioNTech and Oxford-AstraZeneca vaccines.

 Follow AP coverage of the coronavirus pandemic at: